Gus Phillips

 The court had to decide on several key issues: Were the house and/or barn agricultural land?
 Could the house be considered a farmhouse?
 What was the occupation and ownership status of the property?
 The outcome was the house did not qualify for agricultural relief, but the barn did.
 The definition of what is a farmhouse, arrived at in this case, is now used as the legal standard.

 Gus had suffered significant ill health towards the end of his life and died in April 2001, he had lived at Cwm Farm for his entire life.
 Olive followed just two months later on the 6th June.
-Gus and Amelia were both cremated and their ashes buried in the same urn at St. Illtud’s Church in Mamhilad.
+Gus and Olive were both cremated and their ashes buried in the same urn at St. Illtud’s Church in Mamhilad.
 His sister Catherine had passed away five years earlier, but her family were represented at Gus’ funeral.

 As of 2024 Cwm Farm is still standing and remains in the Phillips family.
 Rogerstone is much changed, and a large housing development now borders the property.
 Through our research we were able to meet Gus’ granddaughters, Rachael and Kate, who were able to fill in many of the blanks for us.